dustinpfister/blog_posts/_posts/threejs-camera-move.md

 ## 3 - Basic threejs camera movement example that moves the camera via javaScript code

 In this section I will be starting out with a basic threejs example that has to do with moving a camera.
-I pulled everything that has to do with moving the camera into a function to help keep things more fine grain with this kind of task, and for now it is a move camera method that is always looking at the origin of the scene.
+I pulled everything that has to do with moving the camera into a function to help keep things more fine grain with this kind of task, and for now it is a move camera method that is always looking at the origin of the scene by using the look at method.
+So nothing major or fancy here, just a kind of hello world when it comes to moving a camera.

 ### 3.1 - A move camera method